• Free shipping on all orders

 2. They’re marking.

 Dogs, especially intact males, like to mark their territory.
-If your dog is lifting a leg on your favorite coffee table or squatting in the middle of your rug, they may actually be marking.
+They may be marking if your dog is lifting a leg on your favorite coffee table or squatting in the middle of your rug.
 While this fact doesn’t make pee in your house any less unpleasant, the good news is that this behavior can stop.
-The best thing to do is clean the area thoroughly because if a dog smells any traces of pee left, it’s an invitation to them to pee there again.
-Urine repellents and other training methods can follow to get this behavior under control.

 3. They have a health issue.